Anshul742Sharma/Portfolio/README.md

 ## 🤝 Let's Connect

 Thank you for visiting my portfolio!
 I’m actively looking for opportunities in **data analytics**, **business strategy**, and **technology consulting**.
 Let’s connect and explore potential collaborations.

----

-## 📌 Note

-This GitHub repository is maintained as a professional reference to accompany my live Wix portfolio.
-Since Wix does not provide source files, this repository does not include the actual website code.